kldtz/read-russian/README.md

 Click on a translation in the pop-up window to add it as a flashcard to Chrome's local storage.
 To export all your collected flashcards in CSV format, click on the toolbar icon (upper-right corner) and choose _Export Flashcards_.

+CSV files can be imported into Anki via _Files > Import..._ - please make sure that the comma is used as field separator and _Allow HTML in fields_ is checked.

 ## License

 This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).